LA-Labs/DeepLook/README.md

 ## Advance Usege
 ### ```Recognition```

 A modern face recognition pipeline consists of 4 common stages: detect, align, represent and verify.
-LookKit handles all these common stages in the background.
+DeepLook handles all these common stages in the background.
 You can just call its verification, find or cluster function in its interface with a single line of code.

 ## Face Verification
 Verification function offers to verify face pairs as same person or different persons.